HPCToolkit/hpcviewer.e4/README.md

 * Download and install Maven (if not available on the systems) at https://maven.apache.org/
 * Recommended: Maven 3.6.x
+* Recommended: install Maven via spack: `spack install maven`
 * type `mvn clean package`
 * This will compile and create hpcviewer packages for 4 platforms: Linux x86_64 and ppcle64, Windows and Mac.
-Example output:
+Example of the output:
 ```
 ...
 [INFO] --- tycho-p2-director-plugin:1.6.0:archive-products (archive-prodcuts) @ edu.rice.cs.hpcviewer ---